Roses are red, violets are blue... but what if roses could also be blue? This question is easy to answer, because they CAN be!

 Place a single rose in the cup you want to dye.

-Let your roses rest in the cups for at least four hours to get lighter or pastel colors.
-To get brighter roses, you should let the roses rest for several days until you are satisfied with the color.
-Sometimes it's better to play it safe and leave the roses even longer than they should to get the maximum coloring out of them.
+Let your roses sit in the cups for at least four hours to achieve lighter or pastel colors.
+For brighter roses, let the roses sit for several days, until you are satisfied with the color.
+Sometimes it's better to play it safe and let the roses sit longer than they should to get the maximum color.

 How to store the roses

-Make sure that your colored roses are not exposed to direct sunlight, as the roses can absorb the light and destroy the beautiful hues.
-It is helpful not to water colored roses and to arrange them in a beautiful vase.
-We hope that you manage to preserve your roses for a long time and that we have been able to give you a little insight into coloring roses.
-However, if you would like to access beautiful rose arrangements in all colors, take a look around our online store now and secure your favorite Infinity product.
+Make sure your colorful roses are not exposed to direct sunlight, as the roses can absorb the light and destroy the beautiful colors.
+It is helpful not to water dyed roses and to arrange them in a beautiful vase.
+We hope you succeed in preserving your roses for a long time and that we were able to give you a little insight into dyeing roses.
+However, if you would like to fall back on beautiful rose arrangements in all colors, take a look around in our online shop now and secure your favorite Infinity product.